glozanoa/adas/README.md

 # Algorithms
 C++ Algortihms and Data Structures for `CC232`.

-Almost all algorithms use iterators and the defined data structures use templates, so you can use each algorithm in a variety of objects.
+Almost all algorithms use iterators and the defined data structures use templates, so you can use each algorithm in a variety of containers.

 # Usage